streampipes/streampipes-docs/docs/user-guide-installation.md

                         </span>
                     </div>
                     <div class="wrapper-instruction">
-                       When asked, enter the IP address or hostname of your server (called SERVER_IP in the next step).
+                       When asked, enter the version (full or lite) and the IP address or hostname of your server (called SERVER_IP in the next step).
                     </div>
                 </div>
             </li>